 During the 1960s, resignations and subsequent vacancies that were left unfilled did not encourage growth in the Department of Psychology.
 Nevertheless, a young professor named Jay Eacker joined the staff in 1965, soon assumed a leading role within the department, and became instrumental in hiring several new colleagues.
 Jack Metzger was hired in 1969 and Stephen Rubin joined the department in 1971.
 With the addition of Deborah DuNann Winter in 1974, this four-person department enjoyed an incredible 25 years of stability together.
 During that time the department moved out of the old Billings Hall that it had called home for several decades, resided briefly in Reynolds Hall (now Olin), then moved into the third floor of the newly-built Maxey Hall in 1977.

 The Department of Psychology underwent rapid change as the "fabulous four" retired and as a new generation of psychologists joined the department.
 Matthew Prull joined the staff in 1999, Walter Herbranson took up residence in 2000, Melissa Clearfield was hired in 2001, Brooke Vick graced our halls beginning in 2006, Pavel Blagov was hired in 2009, and Erin Palhke joined the department in 2012.
-In 2014 we will welcome Tom Armstrong as our newest faculty member.
+In 2014 and 2015 we welcomed Tom Armstrong and Stephen Michael as our newest faculty members.
 A strong research orientation has emerged in the department as these faculty have established labs focusing on cognitive, social, personality, educational, comparative, abnormal, and developmental psychology.

 Despite these changes, certain aspects of the major have remained constant.
 Psychology continues to be taught from the same empirical perspective that early psychology faculty at Whitman adopted.
 The department also continues to offer a senior thesis to its majors, as it has done for over 100 years.
 Students can still take Physiological Psychology, which was first offered by Stephen Penrose in the late 1800s.